 Major Pharma Site Closedown

-aport was approached by a major pharmaceutical customer to assist in the closedown of a large site in the UK.
+Aport was approached by a major pharmaceutical customer to assist in the closedown of a large site in the UK.
 There were some 700 instruments that the company needed to relocate from the UK to their other sites in the US, Switzerland and Singapore.

-The time frame from quotation to execution was incredibly tight but with the help and deployment of aport’s experienced project managers we were able to put together a site team and project plan within two weeks before the relocation operations needed to commence.
+The time frame from quotation to execution was incredibly tight but with the help and deployment of Aport’s experienced project managers we were able to put together a site team and project plan within two weeks before the relocation operations needed to commence.

-Time was of the essence as the site needed to be cleared and handed over ready for decommissioning and sale. aport had to work around the many decommissioning requirements by the various OEM’s as we packed and protected instrumentation in order to not lose any time on the project, meaning that multiple areas were packed simultaneously and often out of sequence.
+Time was of the essence as the site needed to be cleared and handed over ready for decommissioning and sale.
+Aport had to work around the many decommissioning requirements by the various OEM’s as we packed and protected instrumentation in order to not lose any time on the project, meaning that multiple areas were packed simultaneously and often out of sequence.

-aport were responsible for packaging all the instrumentation which was pre-approved by the OEM’s and conformed to aport’s strict protocols which included:
+Aport was responsible for packaging all the instrumentation which was pre-approved by the OEM’s and conformed to aport’s strict protocols which included:

 - Bespoke wooden crates built for all bench items which included our unique double floating deck design, essentially providing the instruments with its own air-ride suspension encasement